envisionme/content_profile/README.txt

    to the public, you need a module that allows configuring more fine grained access control permissions, e.g. the module Content Access (http://drupal.org/project/content_access) allows you to that.

+ * There is also rules integration which is useful for customizing the behaviour of the module.
+See below for more.